How much to replace outlet

 Electrical

-The answer to 'how much to replace outlet' is that the cost to replace an electrical outlet can vary significantly depending on several factors.
-In general, you can expect to pay anywhere from $50 to $200 or more to have a professional electrician replace a standard electrical outlet in your home.
+The answer to 'how much to replace outlet' is that the cost to replace an electrical outlet can vary widely depending on several factors.
+Typically, the cost ranges from $50 to $200 for a basic outlet replacement by a professional electrician.
+However, the exact price will depend on the complexity of the job, the type of outlet being installed, and any additional electrical work required.

 Frequently Asked Questions